markhj/hxl-lang/specs/hxl-2024/08-implementation-notes.md

 - (Optional) Default values for properties

-How the schema is defined and implemented can largely be done at the implementors own discretion.
+How the schema is defined and implemented can largely be done at the implementor's own discretion.

 ## Pipeline

 The recommended pipeline is:

 - Tokenization
-- Grammar validation
+- Parsing
-- Pre-schema validation
+- Deserialization
 - Schema validation
-- Deserialization (Translate to language-specific objects)

 Please note that this pipeline is a **suggestion**, and that ultimately you decide how to implement HXL.

+> Schema validation could be done prior to deserialization, but it's likely
+> easier and better decoupling to do it after.

 ### Tokenization